Racer (Kennywood)

-The Racer is a wooden racing roller coaster located at Kennywood amusement park near Pittsburgh in West Mifflin, Pennsylvania.
-Built by Charlie Mach and designed by the legendary John A. Miller, the Racer opened to the public in 1927 and is one of the oldest operating roller coasters in the world.
+Racer is a wooden racing roller coaster located at Kennywood amusement park in West Mifflin, Pennsylvania.
+Built by Charlie Mach and designed by John A. Miller, Racer opened to the public in 1927 and is one of the oldest operating roller coasters in the world.

 It features a Möbius loop layout, in which both of its trains travel along one continuous track.
 Each train returns to the opposite side of the station from which it began.

-Beginnings
+It is one of only two surviving wooden coasters to feature a Möbius loop layout (the other being Grand National at Pleasure Beach Resort).

+History

+Predecessor

-The first Kennywood Racer was first built in 1910 as a side friction roller coaster by Frederick Ingersoll.
+The first Kennywood Racer was a side friction roller coaster built in 1910 by Frederick Ingersoll.
 It was a twin-track racing coaster designed by John Miller that cost nearly $50,000.
 When it was built, it was the largest racing coaster in the world.

-The original Racer had two trains racing side by side on two separate tracks, but it didn't have wheels under the track, so dips and curves were gentle.
-The trains consisted of three-seat cars with a seating capacity of 18.
-The Racer was torn down in 1926 and replaced by Kiddieland.
+The original Racer had two trains which raced side by side on two separate tracks.
+The wooden coaster lacked underfriction wheels, a limitation of side-friction designs, which resulted in a layout with gentle curves and dips.
+The trains consisted of three-seat cars with a seating capacity of eighteen.
+It was demolished in 1926 and replaced by Kiddieland.